FlorisWu/optical-ray-tracer/index.md

 z = []
 x = []

-#writing out the code for drawing a 2D graph for z, x axis to find the paraxial focus
+# drawing a 2D graph for z, x axis to find the paraxial focus

 for i in P1.vertices():
     z.append(i[2])